 Here are the top sources of household VOCs, according to the EPA:

 According to the American Lung Association VOCs are “harmful by themselves, including some that cause cancer.
 In addition, they can react with other gases and form other air pollutants after they are in the air.”

-According to the EPA, VOCs cause eye, nose and throat irritation, frequent headaches, nausea, and can also damage the liver, kidney and central nervous system.
+The EPA reports that VOCs often cause eye, nose, and throat irritation, nausea, and can also damage the liver, kidney, and central nervous system.

 Other common symptoms include:

 The good news is that there are three easy and effective ways to ensure your indoor environment is healthy and free of VOCs.

 Every Alen Air purifier captures 99.97% of airborne pollutants and particles down to 0.3 microns (56x times smaller than a human hair), improving indoor air quality and lowering pollution levels.

 Our proprietary Carbon FreshPlus filters target VOC chemicals, dangerous fine particles, and odors.
 Their added layer of carbon contains microscopic cracks and holes which trap and remove airborne odors, gases, and chemicals.